 London: Society for Promoting Christian Knowledge, 1884.

 The Austrian silver dollar referred to is the Maria Theresa thaler, standardized in 1750 at a weight of 10 thalers to the mark of Vienna.
 All the Maria Theresa thalers minted after 1780 are dated 1780.
 It weighs 28.0668 grams, which is concidentally about 0.99 avoirdupois ounce.
-Its reliable weight and silver content made the coin became popular in North Africa and the Middle East from the 1750's to the present.
-Many mints produced them, including the United States.
+Its reliable weight and silver content made the coin popular in North Africa and the Middle East from the 1750's to the present.
+Many mints produced them, including that of the United States.
 For more information consult Wikipedia or http://www.theresia.name/en/

 In Timbuktu, ? – late 19th century, a unit of mass, about 27.5 grams.
 This is the North African trade ounce.

 Monographie de Tombouctou accompagnée de nombreuses illustrations et d'une carte de la région de Tombouctou, dressée d'après les documents les plus récents.

 Paris: Société des études coloniales & maritimes, 1900.

 Romanized as vakia, mid 19th century, at Mocha in Yemen, a unit of mass, about 31.7 grams.¹ Another romanization: wageka.